benbaptist/minecraft-wrapper/documentation/base.rst

         storage object, `Data` (a dictionary). `Data` contains the data your plugin will remember across reboots.

-        :NOTE: This method is somewhat different after Wrapper version 0.10.1 (build 182).
+        :NOTE: This method is somewhat different from previous Wrapper versions prior to 0.10.1 (build 182).
 The storage object is no longer a data object itself; It is a manager used for controlling the saving of the object data.
 The actual data is contained in Dictionary subitem 'Data'

         ..